 Lecturer in Psychology

 My research (and personal, as the mum to a baby born 11 weeks early) interests are in promoting and improving Family Integrated Care for families on the neonatal unit, and developing a model of support for the wider family when they transition to home.
-My particular focus is on babies who come home without additional or complex medical needs and the long-term development of these babies as they enter school.
+My particular focus is on babies who come home without additional or complex medical needs and the long-term development of these babies as they enter school and how we can support parents to navigate this.
+This extends to young people and adults born pre-term and how we can examine what 'preemie identity' means for them and what professionals can learn from these experiences.

-I work closely with the charity Tiny Lives and also have interests in advocacy for parents and am looking forward to being involved in parent and carer groups at the University.
+I work closely with the charity Tiny Lives and also have interests in advocacy for parents and am involved in parent and carer groups at the University.

 Teaching and supervision